peterbuoy/abyssal-discord-bot/README.md

 Prettier formatting will override any eslint warnings with the current configuration.

 # Setup
 Secrets and tokens will be stored in the `.env` file, which needs to be manually populated on the instance.
 The `config.json` file contains constants such as user, role, channel, and client IDs.
-There will likely be two configuration files with one being for the test server and the other being for the live server.
+There is one configuration file that dynamically determines whether the development or production values are used based off of process.env.NODE_ENV(can be "dev" or "prod").
+For example, if you wanted to use the development configuration you could do `NODE_ENV=dev ts-node-dev index.ts`

 # Starting the Bots
 Live Development: `npm start`